creel904/beginner-531-text-log/README.md

 For upper-body movements it follows Second-Set-Last SSLx5 and last set as AMRAP + set.
 For lower-body movements it follows First-Set-Last FSLx5 and last set as AMRAP + set.

+Additionally, it adds accessories that are antagonists to that days movements (ie for bench press, horizontal rows would be a good antagonist accessory).

 ### Requirements:
 shell with python3